Bedrock-OSS/bedrock-wiki/docs/world-generation/world-generation-intro.md

 -   `structure_name` is the structure's identifier, the one you saved via a Structure Block.

 ### Jigsaw Structures

-As of preview 1.21.50.26 custom jigsaw structures are possible.
-They can be very small or very large, up to 256 blocks across!
+Jigsaw structures can be very small or very large, up to 256 blocks across!

 Jigsaws allow for large randomize structures like villages or trail ruins which can generate across the world and be located by `/locate` unlike structure features.
-They are very powerful and more info about them can be found on their [wiki page](/world-generation/jigsaw-structures).
-Jigsaws were stablized in 1.21.120.
+They are very powerful and more information about them can be found [here](/world-generation/jigsaw-structures).

 That's pretty much it!
 Now you're able to generate your own custom Structures in the world.

----

----

 ## Your Progress So Far